jgperrin/net.jgp.books.spark.ch07/README.md

 # Spark in Action, 2nd edition - chapter 7

-Welcome to Spark with Java, chapter 7.
+Welcome to Spark in Action, 2nd edition, chapter 7.
 This chapter covers file **ingestion from CSV, JSON, XML, text, and more**.

 ## Labs

 Each chapter has one or more labs.
-Labs are examples used for teaching in the book(https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
+Labs are examples used for teaching in the [book](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
 You are encouraged to take ownership of the code and modify it, experiment with it, hence the use of the term **lab**.

 This code is designed to work with Apache Spark v3.0.0.